The STDyn-SLAM: A stereo vision and semantic segmentation approach for SLAM in dynamic outdoor environments

 \subsection{Visual odometry}

 Because the system is based on ORB-SLAM2, the SLAM visually computes the odometry.
-Therefore, the next step needs the ORB features for the estimation of the depth for each feature pair.
-The features are classified in mono and stereo and will be necessary to track the pose of the camera.
+Therefore, the next step needs the ORB features to estimate the depth for each feature pair.
+The features are classified in mono and stereo and will be necessary to track the camera's pose.
 This step is merely a process from ORB-SLAM2.